ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 At least one Local Endpoint and one Remote Endpoint MUST be specified if a peer-to-peer `Rendezvous` is to occur based on the Preconnection.

-If Local Endpoints are specified on a Preconnection, then all the Local Endpoints on the Preconnection MUST be eligible for communication from the host they are specified on.
+If more than one Local Endpoint is specified on a Preconnection, then the application is indicating that all of the Local Endpoints are eligible to be used for Connections.
 For example, their Endpoint Identifiers might correspond to different interfaces on a multi-homed host, or their Endpoint Identifiers might correspond to local interfaces and a STUN server that can be resolved to a server reflexive address for a Preconnection used to make a peer-to-peer `Rendezvous`.

-If more than one Remote Endpoint is specified on the Preconnection, the Transport Services system SHOULD assume that all the Remote Endpoints on the Preconnection represent equivalent services, to the extent that the the Transport Services system can choose any of them serving the application.
+If more than one Remote Endpoint is specified on the Preconnection, the application is indicating that it expects all of the Remote Endpoints to offer an equivalent service, and that the Transport Services system can choose any of them for a Connection.
 For example, a Remote Endpoint might represent various network interfaces of a host, or a server reflexive address that can be used to reach a host, or a set of hosts that provide equivalent local balanced